hakula139/REALMS/README.md

 }
 ```

 The complete information of the added book will be returned, since you may want to display it in your front-end application.
-For the sake of simplicity, here the CLI tool will just print the book ID.
+For the sake of simplicity, here `realms` will just print the book ID.

 ```text {.line-numbers}
 Successfully added book 20